Rugby: Former All Black stalwart Adam Thomson rushed to hospital with mystery illness

 "But day three and things are finally looking up.
 There is still no official diagnosis (they suspect it's been a severe infection that's caused serious internal inflammation & excruciating pain)."

-Thomson later wrote that he had a long road to recovery ahead, while Gurunathan said they were hoping that he'd be able to walk again soon.
+Thomson posted from his hospital bed on Tuesday that he had a long road to recovery ahead, while Gurunathan said they were hoping that he'd be able to walk again soon.

-According to Gurunathan, the setback hasn't affected Thomson's renowned sense of humour, with him giving fans the thumbs up and joking that he almost had his moustache amputated.
+According to Gurunathan, the setback hasn't affected Thomson's famous sense of humour, with him giving fans the thumbs up and joking that he almost had his moustache amputated.

 ⠀⠀⠀⠀⠀⠀⠀